refinedev/refine/documentation/docs/api-reference/antd/hooks/list/useSimpleList.md

 ### `pagination.pageSize`

-> Default: `10`

 Sets the initial value of the page size.
+It is `10` by default.

 ```tsx
 useSimpleList({